doocs/leetcode/solution/0500-0599/0579.Find Cumulative Salary of an Employee/README_EN.md

 | month       | int  |
 | salary      | int  |
 +-------------+------+
-(id, month) is the primary key for this table.
+(id, month) is the primary key (combination of columns with unique values) for this table.
 Each row in the table indicates the salary of an employee in one month during the year 2020.
 </pre>

 <p>&nbsp;</p>

-<p>Write an SQL query to calculate the <strong>cumulative salary summary</strong> for every employee in a single unified table.</p>
+<p>Write a solution&nbsp;to calculate the <strong>cumulative salary summary</strong> for every employee in a single unified table.</p>

 <p>The <strong>cumulative salary summary</strong> for an employee can be calculated as follows:</p>